 The word translated "worship" means to "bow down; to prostrate oneself before a superior; to humble oneself before God."
 Abraham uses this word in the midst of the most difficult trial he ever faced.
 He was in the deepest valley of his life, yet he saw the experience as a time of worship.
 Now here is the first use of the word worship.

 Abraham was taking his son to offer him unto the Lord.
 Abraham didn't use the word sacrifice though.
 He said he was going to worship.
 What does this tell you about biblical worship?
 Worship is about God first.
 True worship means that nothing should come first before God in our lives.
 That's what this story is about.
 This is what God was testing Abraham about.
 God wanted to know, "Is there anything else before me, even the son I have given you?"

-Hebrews 13:15-16 True worship begins with one entering through the door “who is Jesus Christ” before entering the door of the church.
+Hebrews 13:15-16 True worship begins with one entering through the door "who is Jesus Christ" before entering the door of the church.
 Without going through Jesus then we cannot worship in truth and in Spirit.
-A revelation of who God is makes us have real worship as opposed to superficial one.
+A revelation of who God is makes us have real worship as opposed to a superficial one.

 In conclusion, true worship comes from a heart that says, "God, there is nothing I will hold back from you.
 You have full access to my life."
 True worship is more than a song, it involves sacrifice.
 It means we will give to God whatever he asks of us.
 Worship is used to describe the act of a man who would put God first before everything.
 Worship was used to describe a man who would hold nothing back from God.
 So maybe anything short of that is just lip service.